CBA2011/WASABIQtGui/README.txt

 The first two come with the Qt SDK, but the last one needs to be downloaded and compiled from GitHub separately.
 To compile the program yourself it might be easiest to download the free "Qt SDK" and then open the WASABIQtGUI.pro file.
+Then please _don't_ check the "shadow build" option, but take care that the compilations will stay in the same folder as the sources.
+In Win7 my current QtCreator (2.4.1) will create each a debug and a release subfolder automatically.
+In Linux (Ubuntu 11.10, QtCreator 2.2.1) this is, however, not the case and it seems that both compilations remain in the main folder of the project.
+Have to check this later..

 1b.
 Running
 As mentioned above, this project depends on the presence of the WASABIEngine library.

 For MS Windows environments, you may need to copy the "WASABIEngine.dll" from the corrsponding build-directory of that project, into the build project of this project (debug and/or release) manually.
 Furthermore, as it depends on your choice of options in QtCreator which directory structure will be